Lack of uniqueness for an elliptic equation with nonlinear and nonlocal drift posed on a torus: An observation and the statement of our main result

-where $a>0$, $\Phi:\Omega\to\mathbb R_+$ is an even function $\Phi \in L^2(\Omega)$ and the convolution is taken in the standard sense.
+From the modeling perspective, one is often primarily interested in nonnegative interaction kernels.
+However, the mathematical mechanism leading to non-uniqueness does not rely on the sign of $\Phi$, but rather on the spectral condition imposed below on its Fourier coefficients.
+We therefore state the result for real-valued even kernels, which slightly extends the class suggested by the original modeling motivation.

 We note with ease that any constant function $u\equiv c$ is a solution of \eqref{eq:main}.
 Thinking of the uniqueness question, it is interesting to observe that even in the corresponding linear but nonlocal situation, the uniqueness of solutions up to a constant is not guaranteed.
 To see this fact a bit closer, we first consider a linearized version of $(\star)$, that is, for any given $b\in \mathbb{R}$, we now look at periodic solutions to